MotherDuck & DuckDB MCP server

 }

-Setting Up in Claude Desktop
+Setting Up with Claude Desktop

 1. Install Claude Desktop from claude.ai/download

-3. Add the following to your claude_desktop_config.json:
+3. Add this to your claude_desktop_config.json:

 {